GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 #include "tables/doa_threshold.typ"

-In practice, our experiments show that #doa spectrum thresholding fails at bringing tangible benefits (see @table:active_ssl:results:doa_threshold).
+Our experiments show that #doa spectrum thresholding fails to bring tangible benefits (see @table:active_ssl:results:doa_threshold).
-To obtain those results, our #psi-dnn network has been retrained on a dataset of maps corresponding to each #doa-t value.
+Our #psi-dnn network has been retrained on a dataset of maps corresponding to each #doa-t value to obtain those results.
-The #psi-avg technique does not require any form of training.
+The #psi-avg technique, however, does not require any form of training.
 Performance is often best for $#doa-t = 1$.
-Employing this process when using the ground truth #doa spectra was not expected to bring any additional performance as all peaks maximize exactly at $1.0$ and thus do not need to be any further amplified.

-When using the #doa spectra estimated by the #acr("SSL") model combined with the neural network for map blending, #doa thresholding slightly boosts the overall performance.
+Employing this process when using the ground-truth #doa spectra was not expected to bring any additional performance as all peaks precisely maximize at $1.0$ and thus do not need to be any further amplified.
+In contrast, when using the #doa spectra estimated by the #acr("SSL") model combined with the neural network for map blending, #doa thresholding slightly boosts the overall performance.
-Conversely, the naive averaging approach does not seem to benefit from more saturated spectra.
+Conversely, the naive averaging approach does not appear to benefit from more saturated spectra.

-At last, the marginal and situational advantages provided by clipping #doa spectra do not suffice to be included in the final method.
+Finally, the marginal and situational advantages provided by clipping #doa spectra are not sufficient to justify including them in the final method.
-However, this study further illustrates the sensitivity of the pipeline to the quality and processing of the input #doa information.
+However, this tentative result further illustrates the pipeline's sensitivity to the quality and processing of the input #doa information.

 ==== Horizon
 <sec:active_ssl:results:horizon>